 The customer journey mapping process

-The process of mapping the customer journey begins with the persona.
+The step-by-step process of mapping the customer journey begins with the buyer persona.

 Step 1 – Create a customer persona to test

 In order to effectively understand the customer journey, you need to understand the customer – and this is where creating a persona really helps.
 You may base this around the most common or regular customers, big spend, or new customers you haven’t worked with before.
 This persona is beyond a marketing segment, but that can be a great place to begin if you’re just starting out on the mapping process for your organisation.

 What do you include?
 Start with these characteristics.

 These personas help you gain a deeper understanding of your customers and can be derived from insights and demographic data, or even customer interviews.
 This works for both B2B and B2C business models, but in B2B especially you’ll have multiple customers for each opportunity so it’s recommended you build out multiple personas.